spjy/cosmos-web-server/README.md

 npm install
 ```

-Modify the `.env` file to have the correct variables.
+Duplicate the `.env.example` file and name it `.env`.
+Enter the correct values for each variable.

 ```
 MONGO_URL=mongodb://url # URL to MongoDB server